 Place and Nature Names for Dogs

 If you love Paris, why not name your dog for the City of Lights?
-Plenty of pet owners agree.
+Plenty of pet parents agree.
 Place names for dogs are on the rise, along with plant, landscape, and gemstone names, all pulled from the natural world.
-These ten names made the top 100 female dog names this year.
+These ten names are popular again this year.

-Why Do So Many Female Dog Names End in “Y” or “Ie”?
+Why Do So Many Girl Dog Names End in “Y” or “Ie”?

 We’re seeing that many popular dog names are two syllables and end with a singsong “eee” sound, whether the name is spelled with a “y,” an “ie,” an “eigh,” or an “ee,” or any variation thereof.

-In fact, a whopping seven out of ten from the most popular girl dog names in our data end with this sound!
+In fact, five out of ten from the most popular girl dog names in our data end with this sound!
 It’s easy to understand why.
 Names like Sunny or Katie are easy to call out and they come with a built-in warmth and friendliness we associate with our dogs.

 The most popular of these names include Lucy, Daisy, Sadie, Molly, Bailey, Maggie and Sophie.
 Other great dog names ending in -y or similar include: